-Where to go for a Lunch in Seattle?
+Where to go for Lunch in Seattle?

 Palisade Restaurant ($$$) – Is well located in the Interbay and has a fantastic view.
 It’s a great place to have a crab cake in Seattle.
 Other popular choices are warm crab & lobster dip, fisherman’s seafood fettuccine, or stuffed prawns.
 If you prefer some beef, the right choice for lunch is a prime rib sandwich.
 One of the best seafood in Seattle!

 Tat’s Delicatessen ($$) – They serve the best pastrami sandwich in the area.
-But you can also try incredible Italian roasted port sandwich or Philly cheesesteak.
+But you can also try an incredible Italian roasted port sandwich or Philly cheesesteak.
 To avoid crowds, try to get here before 11:30 when the very long line creates.

-Where to go for a Dinner in Seattle?
+Where to go for Dinner in Seattle?

 Etta’s Seafood ($$) – This restaurant is a paradise for seafood lovers.
 The best seafood in Seattle!
 Etta’s is conveniently located and serves amazing fresh oysters, perfectly cooked Dungeness crab, crab cakes, and our favorite clam chowder.
-Drinks are also great, as well as wine selection.
+Drinks are also great, as well as the wine selection.